bidah/styled-native-breakpoint-for-web/README.md

 ## TODO

-- Add functionality to setup custom breakpoints in your theme.
+- Add functionality to setup custom breakpoints in theme.
+- Example folder running but only in Simulator.
+Got stuck running Expo web.